vobyjs/oby/README.md

 There are no restrictions, you can nest these freely, create new Observables inside them, whatever you want.

-Note that the Observable returned by a computed could always potentially resolve to `undefined` if an error is thrown inside the function but it's caught by an error handler inside it.
+- **Note**: the Observable returned by a computed could always potentially resolve to `undefined` if an error is thrown inside the function but it's caught by an error handler inside it.
 In that scenario you should account for `undefined` in the return type yourself.
+- **Note**: this function should not have side effects other than potentially updating some Observables, for side effects you should use `$.effect`.

 Interface: